Zero Energy Home

 - Serves as a model for future developments to follow as society progresses

-16. How De Young EnVision benefits the community:
+16. How De Young Zero Energy homes benefit the community:

 - Brings state and national attention to the Central Valley for providing an advanced energy efficient standard for homebuilding

 - Promotes environmental stewardship by raising awareness of the value of managing energy consumption

 - Sets new standards for energy efficient homebuilding and reduction of carbon footprint

 - Works in harmony with PG&E’s electricity and natural gas grid to ensure power reliability

 - Brings excitement to our community as a leader in energy efficient homebuilding!